 Current Yale Health Guidance on Measles Vaccinations

 At Yale Health, we prioritize the health and safety of our community by providing up-to-date guidelines on important vaccinations, including the measles vaccine.
 Measles is a highly contagious viral disease that can lead to serious health complications.
-To protect yourself and those around you, following the recommended vaccination schedule is essential.
+Following the recommended vaccination schedule is essential to protect yourself and those around you.
 We encourage all members of the Yale community to stay informed and ensure they are vaccinated according to the guidelines provided by public health authorities.
 For detailed information and further resources, please visit the CDC and see additional "Resources" on the right of this section.

 Category 1 - No booster needed/considered immune if: